kikutabryan/foxy-tutorial/README.md

 You should now see your video feed displayed in grayscale in the subscriber terminal window.

+To terminate the program in the terminal, you can press `ctrl` + `c`.

 Congratulations!
 You have successfully created a ROS2 package with a video publisher and a grayscale converter subscriber.
 Feel free to explore and enhance the functionality of your ROS2 project.
 Happy coding!

 ## License